lvchien/fluid/Navier-Stokes/README.md

 ```
 where basic options are
 ```
---config      the test case (1 for Lid-driven cavity, 2 for Backward facing step, 3 for Cyliner and 4 for Stokes flow around cyliner)
+--config      the test case (1 for Lid-driven cavity, 2 for Backward facing step, 3 for Cylider and 4 for Stokes flow around cylider)
 --order       the config of defect-correction (DC) methods (1 for using DC or 0 for not DC) --resu        the results directory (created if non-existent)
 ```